The best Amazon Prime Day gaming monitor deals

 That doesn't mean some terrible TN screen that fades to grey as soon as you turn the light on, these are 1080p IPS panels on display.
 And they'll make a great addition to your setup.

 But if you do want to spend big then it's worth remembering that monitor technology doesn't date like Prime Day's best gaming laptop deals can.
-A great 1440p gaming monitor from three years ago will likely still be a great 1440p gaming monitor today.
-And tomorrow, and three years from now too.
+A great 1440p gaming monitor from three years ago will likely still be a great 1440p gaming monitor today, and tomorrow.

 The best Amazon Prime Day gaming monitor deals